Jim Clark (film editor): Career

-As a director he was responsible for Every Home Should Have One (1970), Rentadick (1972) and Madhouse (1974).
+As a director he was responsible for The Christmas Tree (1966), Every Home Should Have One (1970), Rentadick (1972) and Madhouse (1974).

 Personal life and memoir

 Clark lived in Kensington with his wife Laurence Méry-Clark, likewise a film and television editor.
 They married in 1961 and had three children.
 Clark's autobiography Dream Repairman: Adventures in Film Editing was published in 2011, receiving warm reviews from The Guardian and The Observer.